 How to Report a Problem or Complaint about Bed Rails

-Prompt reporting of problems with bed rails can help the CPSC and FDA identify and better understand the risks associated with these products.
-If you have had a problem with bed rails, we encourage you to file a report through CPSC for consumer products, at www.SaferProducts.gov or call CPSC's Hotline at (800) 638-2772, or to the FDA’s MedWatch web site for medical devices.
+Prompt reporting of problems with bed rails can help the Food and Drug Administration (FDA) and the Consumer Product Safety Commission (CPSC) identify and better understand the risks associated with these products.
+If you have had a problem with bed rails, we encourage you to file a report for medical devices at the FDA's MedWatch, or for consumer products call CPSC's Hotline at (800) 638-2772.

 How do I know if a bed rail is a medical device or a consumer product so I can report the incident to the correct agency?

-Both the Food and Drug Administration (FDA) and the Consumer Product Safety Commission (CPSC) have regulatory authority for bed rails.
+Whether the FDA or the CPSC oversee a particular bed rail depends on its intended use.
 The FDA oversees medical devices and the CPSC oversees consumer products.
 Medical devices are intended for use in diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease, or are intended to affect the structure or function of the body.
-If medical claims are included, these products are generally regulated as medical devices by the FDA.
+If intended for medical purposes, these products are generally regulated as medical devices by the FDA.

-Check the intended use on the product label, accompanying labeling, promotional material, advertising and any other relevant source to help determine if it is a consumer product or a medical device.
+Check the intended use on the product label, accompanying labeling, promotional material, advertising or other relevant source to help determine if it is a consumer product or a medical device.